R055A/GitStats/README.md

     * `<int>`
   * example:
     * `4`
+* ### Optional Secret *Name*: `EXCLUDED_COLLAB_REPOS`
+  For excluding collaborative repositories from being included in the average contribution statistics
+    - for example, such as for when
+      - contributions are included in a collaborative repo, but it is not one of your projects
+      - someone deletes and re-adds the entire codebase a few times
+      - your performance is not fairly represented
+      - ninjas

+  **Instructions**:
+  * enter *Value* in the following format (separated by commas):
+    * `[owner/repo],[owner/repo],...,[owner/repo]`
+  * example:
+    * `jstrieb/github-stats,rahul-jha98/github-stats-transparent,idiotWu/stats`
 * ### Optional Secret *Name*: `STORE_REPO_VIEWS`
-  For storing generated repository view statistic visualization data beyond the 14 day-limit GitHub API allows
+  Boolean for storing generated repository view statistic visualization data beyond the 14 day-limit GitHub API allows
     - `true` by default

   **Instructions**:
   * enter *Value* in the following format:
     * `<boolean>`